stomt/stomt-javascript-sdk/README.md

 * [Webview / Iframe](#webview--iframe)
 * [Contribution](#contribution)

 Our SDK allows you to add the feedback solution [www.stomt.com](https://www.stomt.com/) to your websites or any other HTML/JavaScript based applications.
-The SDK currently allows you to add a button to your website, which when used open a STOMT creation form.
-In the form customers can choose if they want to speak a wish or praise your site and then enter their thoughts.
-All submitted ideas can then be manages on the STOMT website, where they can be discussed, voted and finally come true.

 To connect your site to STOMT, [create a project page on stomt](https://www.stomt.com/createTarget) first.